A quintessential holiday treat, these Old Fashioned Date Nut Bars are rich and gooey with a crisp oatmeal topping. Always a family favorite!

 One last foray into one more box and I’m surprised if you didn’t hear me squeal; seems almost silly but I have few real treasures from those many, many years ago and this little ugly yellow binder is one of them.

-These Old Fashioned Date Nut Bars had fallen, not out of favor, but somehow out of my consciousness and I’m glad I thought of them and took the time to discover the recipe; they are absolutely going back in the rotation.
+These Date Nut Bars had fallen out of my consciousness and I’m glad I thought of them and took the time to re-discover the recipe; they are absolutely going back in the rotation.

 - ¾ cup sugar